 I currently assist at Mass, perform Baptisms and Weddings, and help with many of our Outreach and Human Concerns ministries.
 I help with our Faith Formation program, previously as a catechist and grade level coordinator, and currently in a variety of aspects within the program, as requested.
 I currently serve as the Spiritual director for our St. Vincent DePaul conference.
 My wife Sheila and I are the co-leads for the Parish reopening team.

 I was active in Youth ministry for almost 20 years with my wife prior to moving over to Human Concerns.
+I have recently taken over the running of the day to day operation of the Tinley Park Food Pantry.

 Coordinator of Parish Prayer Life